Gunner Palace: MPAA rating

 The rating is cited as "rated PG-13 on appeal for strong language throughout, violent situations and some drug references."
 The documentary was originally given an R rating by the MPAA for its language.
 However, Tucker asked the MPAA to reconsider, saying as it goes: "The video shows real life in the army overseas and the importance of the younger audiences to connect and understand what soldiers have to go through."
 A petition was also started.
 Considering the combat conditions facing the human subjects of a war documentary, the language, while strong, did not constitute constant profanity.
 A PG-13 rating was granted on appeal.
 The documentary contains 42 uses of "fuck" and its derivatives, more than any other PG-13 film.

-The film has also been given a PG-13 equivalent M rating in Australia (recommended for adolescent audiences though any age is still allowed access).
-It also got a 15 rating in the UK (illegal for those under 15 to see in cinemas), 14A in most provinces of Canada (under 14s require guardian) and an M rating in New Zealand (Recommended for 13 and over).
+Reception

+On Rotten Tomatoes it has a score of 85% based on reviews from 106 critics.
+On Metacritic it has a score of 70% based on reviews from 33 critics, indicating "generally favorable" reviews.